 - Set temperature to 146° and the time to 1 hour on the circulator according to manufacturer's instructions.

 - Once the water has come to temperature, lower the vacuum-sealed bag into the water clipping the top to the side of the pot.
-If using the water displacement method, see here.
+You can also use the water displacement method.

 - When the circulator signifies cooking has ended after one hour, either allow the food to stay in the water bath for no longer than 4 hours (for chicken).
 Or remove and refrigerate until needed that day.